Provider claims and safety checks

 Does it explain prescription-only status?

 GLP-1 medicines are prescription-only.
-Provider wording should make clear that treatment depends on a proper consultation and clinical assessment.
+A trustworthy page should make clear that treatment depends on a proper consultation and clinical assessment.

 Does it avoid fake access language?